-After a week of being monitored in the hospital, patients are allowed to check out of the hospital.
+After a week of being monitored patients are allowed to check out of the hospital.
 The recovery process after the patient goes home takes about three more weeks.
-During this time patients are continuing their breathing and coughing exercises as well as walking exercises.
+During this time patients will continue their breathing and coughing exercises as well as walking exercises.

 On the whole, total recovery from a P/D takes only about one month for most patients.
 Afterwards, patients can assume a normal life, but still must be careful to avoid overexertion.